Last Updated on November 27, 2021 by Muhammad Junaid Khalid

-Experiencing the Photos app freezing in Windows 10 when importing pictures is not infrequent, but when it happens, it’s too frustrating.
-Maybe you simply want to see vacation photos from a digital camera or get the photographs from your cell phone.
+Does your photos app in Windows 10 freezes when importing pictures?
+Maybe you simply want to see vacation photos from a digital camera or transfer the photographs from your cell phone.
 Perhaps you are a professional photographer who needs to edit photos on your PC.
+Windows 10 photos not working can be very frustrating at times like this.
 But have no fear – there are a few ways to go about resolving the app freezing while importing photos.

-Usually, the Photos app crashes due to several common reasons such as errors in system processes, an old data cache, or corrupted program files.
+Usually, the Photos app crashes due to several common reasons such as errors in system processes, an old data cache, a corrupted photo or corrupted program files.

 Thankfully, Windows 10 offers a range of options that you can use to fix all these issues easily.
 These methods range from easy to medium in difficulty, so finding a fix for the Photos app freezing in Windows 10 won’t vex you too much!
 You will be on your way to organize your photo library in no time.
-Read on for solutions to the Photos app freezing while importing pictures.
+Read on to know what you should do when Windows 10 photos app crashes when importing:

 Solution 1: Repair Or Reset the App To Fix Photos app Issues

 Windows 10 offers the option to repair troublesome apps.
-If that doesn’t work, resetting works as a fix for a lot of apps, including the Photos app freezing in Windows 10 issue as well!
+If that doesn’t work, resetting works as a fix for a lot of apps, so you can try this when your photos app in Windows 10 freezes as well.
 However, resetting an app deletes its data.
 Whichever option you choose, here’s how to go about it:

 - Navigate to the Start > Settings and then open Apps.